TommasoBelluzzo/PyDTMC/README.md

 ## Requirements

-PyDTMC supports only `Python 3` and the minimum required version is `3.6`.
+PyDTMC supports only `Python 3` and the minimum version required is `3.6`.
 In addition, the environment must include the following libraries:

 * [Matplotlib](https://matplotlib.org/)
 * [NetworkX](https://networkx.github.io/)
 * [Numpy](https://www.numpy.org/)

-In order to use the `plot_graph` function, [Graphviz](https://www.graphviz.org/) and [PyDot](https://pypi.org/project/pydot/) must be installed too.
+For a better user experience, it's recommended to install [Graphviz](https://www.graphviz.org/) and [PyDot](https://pypi.org/project/pydot/) before using the `plot_graph` function.

 ## Installation & Upgrade